 Vitamin A and Testosterone Production

-Vitamin A is found inside the testicular sertoli cells in retinal form and when needed it can be converted to more biologically active form; retoinic acid.
+Vitamin A is found inside the testicular Sertoli cells in retinal form and when needed it can be converted to a more biologically active form; retinoic acid.
 It’s also seen in rodent studies that if there’s no active vitamin A present inside the testicles, testosterone levels drop rapidly and estrogen levels inside the testes shoot up.